BA in Film and Television Production

 Objectives for the module:

-• Beginning with first principles, the subsequent weeks’ lectures draw back the curtain to identify the thought processes, strategies and crew roles and responsibilities that bring art direction to life.
-Topics covered include breaking a script down to storyboard out its constituent themes, look, and feel; exploring the options and drawbacks to set- and location-based work; as well as engaging with colour, lighting, costume, props and graphic design.
+• Beginning with first principles, the subsequent weeks’ lectures draw back the curtain to identify the thought processes, strategies, and crew roles, and responsibilities that bring art direction to life.
+Topics covered include breaking a script down to storyboard out its constituent themes, look, and feel; exploring the options and drawbacks to set- and location-based work; as well as engaging with colour, lighting, costume, props, and graphic design.

-• With these tools at hand, the final weeks of the course revert back to surveying narrative film and learners are required to present their own investigations into art direction on screen before expanding their understanding to the possibilities of VFX.
+• With these tools at hand, the final weeks of the course revert back to surveying narrative film, and learners are required to present their own investigations into art direction on screen before expanding their understanding to the possibilities of VFX.
 As learners progress through the semester, the opportunity to bring their own short film work into the proceedings is encouraged.

 The module’s objectives:

-• Through analysis of key case studies and practitioners, learners are equipped with a lucid understanding of cinematic aesthetics and styles and the vital role played by camera and lighting in visual storytelling for the screen.
+• Through analysis of key case studies and practitioners, you are equipped with a lucid understanding of cinematic aesthetics and styles and the vital role played by camera and lighting in visual storytelling for the screen.

 • Learners develop the practical skills necessary to achieve professional quality audio recordings for a variety of different types of screen media content.
 The location sound portion of this module includes basic audio theory combined with practical classes to enable learners to familiarise themselves with the equipment and techniques as well as the underlying theory used to capture professional quality audio.